PgBiel/typst-oxifmt/oxifmt.typ

     type(fmt-thousands-separator) == _str-type,
     message: "String formatter error: 'fmt-thousands-separator' must be a string (or empty string, \"\", to disable), got '" + str(type(fmt-thousands-separator)) + "' instead."
   )

+  for (name, _) in named-replacements {
+    if name.starts-with("fmt-") {
+      assert(false, message: "String formatter error: unknown format option '" + name + "'.
+Keys prefixed with 'fmt-' are reserved for future oxifmt options.
+Please use a different key name.")
+    }
+  }

   let parts = ()
   let last-span-end = 0